rvsrvs/jasdev.github.io/about.md

 One of the most impactful questions I’ve come across is “what would you like to be known for?”
 Below is my answer to point out traits I try to express.

-- Making the world better through people.
 - A friend who loves infinitely, yet [challenges peers to grow](https://pinboard.in/u:jasdev/b:545f16fe01bd).
-- Distilling researchers’ abstractions into implementations and prose for practitioners.
+- Distilling researchers’ abstractions into implementation and prose for practitioners.

 ### Elsewhere